zulip/zulip/docs/overview/architecture-overview.md

 our architecture doesn't require Tornado to do that).

 The parts that are activated relatively rarely (e.g. when people type or click on something) are processed by the Django application server.
-One exception to this is that Zulip uses websockets through Tornado to minimize latency on the code path for **sending** messages.

 There is detailed documentation on the
 [real-time push and event queue system](../subsystems/events-system.md); most of